teksingozde/MechaCar_Statistical_Analysis/README.md

 ### Analysis of Suspension Coil
 #### Analysis 6.
 Total Summary PSI
 <img width="363" alt="image" src="https://user-images.githubusercontent.com/26927158/210928611-27dd32f2-8400-4dcc-b07a-cd2ce01b0649.png">
-PSI is the name given to the air pressure values in tires.
 In general, the average of the PSI values in our data set is 1498.78, the median value is 1500, the variance value shows how different our observation values can be from the average, and the variance value is 62.29.
 The standard deviation value is 7.89, and the smaller the standard deviation value, the closer the data are to the mean.
 In this dataset, the data are very close to the mean.
 The fact that the arithmetic mean is smaller than the median indicates that the frequency curve is left skewness, even at the minimum level, but this skewness is close to the symmetrical distribution, because there is not much difference between the median and the mean.

 #### Analysis 7.
 Lot1 - Lot2- Lot3 Summary
 <img width="492" alt="image" src="https://user-images.githubusercontent.com/26927158/210928639-3e33e44d-d7e5-446a-a9c7-0fe9ad2cf359.png">